openshift/release/ci-operator/config/syndesisio/syndesis-qe/README.md

 The Fuse Online Interop scenario can be broken into the following basic steps:

 1. Provision a test cluster on AWS.
-2. Install the Fuse Online operator and deploy `syndesis-qe`.
+2. Create user admin with cluster admin role.
-3. Execute tests and archive results.
+3. Install Fuse Online operator, deploy.
+Setup `syndesis-qe`, execute tests and archive results.
 4. Deprovision a test cluster.

 ### Cluster Provisioning and Deprovisioning: `ipi-aws`

-Please see the [`ipi-aws`](https://steps.ci.openshift.org/workflow/ipi-aws) documentation for more information on this workflow.
+Please see the [`firewatch-ipi-aws`](https://steps.ci.openshift.org/workflow/firewatch-ipi-aws) documentation for more information on this workflow.
 This workflow is not maintained by the Interop QE team.

 ### Test Setup, Execution, and Reporting Results - `fuse-online-interop-aws`